hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 ## Fulfillment of Backorders

 Similar to Pre-Orders, Backorders are processed in the same manner in HotWax Commerce.
 The distinction lies in the fact that orders with a backorder tag and an assigned promise date are automatically moved to the `Backorder Parking` in HotWax Commerce.
-The releasing and brokering process for Backorders remains unchanged.
+The releasing and brokering process for Backorders is the same as for Pre-Orders.

-For Pre-Orders and Backorders, once they are present in the `Brokering Queue`, HotWax Commerce treats them as standard orders and allocates inventory for them by assigning the optimal fulfillment location.
+For Pre-Orders and Backorders, once they are moved in the `Brokering Queue`, HotWax Commerce treats them as standard orders and allocates inventory for them by assigning the optimal fulfillment location.

 ## Order Cancellations